 Our current house has a detached garage as you can see in the photo above.
 This is the first time we’ve had a detached, and I have to say, we’ve really enjoyed it.
 Many would argue they would only have an attached garage, but I could go either way.
 I feel like they both have pros and cons.
 So let’s take a look: Detached vs Attached garage.
 Which is right for your home?

-As for us, our detached garage was an add on to our current modern farmhouse plan.
+As for us, our detached garage was an add-on to our current modern farmhouse plan.
 So, as we were choosing a plan, aesthetics were our first priority.
 Bringing me to my first pro.
 In my opinion, a detached garage offers more character and exterior curb appeal than an attached garage.
 This does depend on the style of the home, but it does add more interest.

 A detached garage can also give more flexibility to the placement of your garage.
 This is a great way to help with privacy or even get creative and add in a courtyard area as we did.
-Our detached garage allowed our pool to be nestled in the middle area between the house and garage.
+Our detached garage allowed our pool to be nestled in the middle area between the house and the garage.
 This created a super cozy and private area.

 An attached garage is basically just an extension to your home that is a garage.
 It typically has a door leading to the inside of the home.
 We did include an attached garage on our new build.
 This was designed in our plan and fit the style of home we were building.
-Not that we are opposed to having one, but we do kind of prefer a detached.
+Not that we are opposed to having one, but we do kind of prefer a detached one.

 Another con is that it may be somewhat easier to break into your home.
 Electronic openers are not that secure.
 This is why it’s a good idea to keep the entry door locked that leads from your garage into the house.

 Something else to consider with an attached garage is that it may compromise the exterior appearance of a home.
-However, if you choose a skilled architect this shouldn’t be an issue.
+However, if you choose a skilled architect, this shouldn’t be an issue.